Stable of backs, healthy Leidner powers Minnesota running game

 T1 w/ 3 others.
 Mitch Leidner, 2 (10/17-10/31/15)

-CAREER: Has played in 38 career games (23-15 record) and started 32 (has started 25 straight games and has an 19-13 record as a starter) • has rushed for 1,264 career yards (fourth in school history for a quarterback) and 26 career touchdowns (most in school history for a quarterback, fifth for any player) • has passed for 5,717 yards (fifth most in school history) and 32 touchdowns (seventh most in school history) • ranks second all-time in school history in completion percentage (57.1), sixth in completions (456) and sixth in attempts (798) • one of only two Minnesota quarterbacks to pass and rush for 20 career touchdowns (Rickey Foggie rushed for 24 and passed for 33 from 1984-87).
+CAREER: Has played in 41 career games (24-17 record) and started 35 (20-15 record as a starter) • has rushed for 1,310 career yards (third in school history for a quarterback) and 27 career touchdowns (most in school history for a quarterback, fifth for any player) • has passed for 6,280 yards (fifth most in school history) and 33 touchdowns (tied for sixth most in school history) • ranks fifth all-time in school history in completion percentage (56.7), fourth in completions (504) and fourth in attempts (889) • one of only two Minnesota quarterbacks to pass and rush for 20 career touchdowns (Rickey Foggie rushed for 24 and passed for 33 from 1984-87).
 2016: Tied his career high with four touchdown passes against Indiana State.
 2015: Set career highs in completions (27) at Ohio State, attempts at Colorado State (45) and passing yards (317) against Michigan • set a program record for a junior in completions (242) and passing yards (2,701) • passed for 301 yards against Nebraska and 317 yards against Michigan in consecutive weeks to become the first Gopher since 1995 to throw for 300 or more yards in back-to-back games (Cory Sauter 303 vs Northwestern and 404 vs Michigan State) • passed for 301 yards against Nebraska, 317 yards against Michigan and 281 yards at Ohio State and 259 yards at Iowa to tie Mike Hohensee's 1982 school record of passing for at least 250 yards in four straight games • passed for 250 yards or more in five games (Ohio, Nebraska, Michigan, Ohio State and Iowa) to become the first Gopher quarterback to have five 250-yard games in a season since Adam Weber had five in 2007.
 2014: Passed for four touchdowns in a 51-14 home win against Iowa • posted his second career 100-yard rushing game at Nebraska when he rushed for 111 yards and led Minnesota to a 28-24 road win.
 2013: Rushed for 151 yards and tied a school record for quarterbacks when he rushed for four touchdowns in one game against San Jose State as a redshirt freshman.

 2016 • SENIOR SEASON: Completed 13-of-26 passes for 130 yards against Oregon State and rushed 13 times for 76 yards and two scores • completed 20-of-30 passes for 295 yards against Indiana State and tied his career high with four touchdowns • completed 16-of-20 passes (80%) for 174 yards against Colorado State and also rushed 10 times for 50 yards and a score • rushing score was the 26th of his career, extending his record for Minnesota quarterbacks • completed 24-of-40 passes for 241 yards at Penn State and completed 13 passes for 166 yards against Iowa • missed the Maryland game with an injury • returned to action against Rutgers where he started the 35th game of his career (has played in 41) and competed 11 passes for 156 yards • rushed seven times against Rutgers for 39 yards and one touchdown.

 2015 • JUNIOR SEASON: Started all 13 games and completed 242-of-407 passes for 2,701 yards and 14 touchdowns • his 242 completions ranked third all-time in a single season (most ever for a junior quarterback), while his 407 attempts also place him third • passed for 2,701 yards, which is the most ever for a junior quarterback and the fourth-most ever in a single-season for a Gopher • rushed 107 times for 270 yards and six touchdowns • became the second Gopher quarterback (Mike Hohensee in 1982) ever to pass for 250 yards or more in four straight games • received Minnesota's Bronko Nagurski Award (team most valuable player), Bruce Smith Award (outstanding offensive player) and Neil Fredenburg Award (most courage and love of the game) • Academic All-Big Ten.
 Game-by-Game: Completed 19-of-35 passes against TCU for 197 yards and one touchdown • was 23-of-45 at Colorado State and passed for 233 yards and two touchdowns • also rushed for 47 yards on 11 attempts • led 12-play, 80-yard touchdown drive at Colorado State in 2:16 to take a 20-13 lead with 55 seconds left in the game • completed 17-of-27 passes for 184 yards and one touchdown against Kent State • completed 22-of-31 passes for a career high 264 yards against Ohio and also rushed for one touchdown • led 10-play, 78-yard touchdown drive against Ohio in 2:06 to take a 27-24 lead against Ohio with 30 seconds left in the game • started against Northwestern • was 8-of-12 passing for 59 yards and two touchdowns at Purdue and also rushed for one touchdown • caught his second career pass, a 16-yard gain from receiver KJ Maye, at Purdue • passed for 301 yards and one touchdown and set a career high in completions (26) against Nebraska • his 26 completions against Nebraska were the most by a Gopher since Adam Weber completed 26 passes against Penn State in 2010 • rushed for a touchdown against Nebraska • passed for a career-high 317 yards and one touchdown against Michigan's No. 1-ranked defense • rushed for 37 yards, which included a 24-yard score (longest of his career) against Michigan • his 317 yards were the most since Weber passed for 373 yards against a Jerry Kill-coached Northern Illinois team in 2010 • completed 27-of-44 passes for 281 yards and two touchdowns on the road against Ohio State's second-ranked pass defense • racked up 259 yards and one touchdown on 19-of-27 passing at Iowa and also rushed for 32 yards and one score • completed 15-of-25 passes for 88 yards and one touchdown against Illinois and also rushed 10 times for 64 yards • completed 16 passes for 223 yards and one touchdown against Wisconsin • completed 24-of-30 passes for 223 yards and one touchdown against Central Michigan, while also rushing nine times for 19 yards and one score • tied his own school record set in 2015 Citrus Bowl against Missouri (also shared with Adam Weber) with 14 straight completions against Central Michigan.